afgodwin/ENGRI1120-Fall-2024/chapter-2-dir/lle.md

 ````

+(content:references:lle-two-suffix-marguels-model)=
-### Margules activity model
+### Two-suffix Margules activity model
-One model that satifies the conditions outlined in {prf:ref}`remark-ge-conditions` is the [Margules activity model](https://en.wikipedia.org/wiki/Margules_activity_model).
+One model that satisfies the conditions outlined in {prf:ref}`remark-ge-conditions` is the [Margules activity model](https://en.wikipedia.org/wiki/Margules_activity_model).
 The [Margules activity model](https://en.wikipedia.org/wiki/Margules_activity_model) is a simple thermodynamic model for the excess Gibbs energy of a liquid mixture introduced in 1895 by [Max Margules](https://en.wikipedia.org/wiki/Max_Margules).
 Margules expressed the excess Gibbs energy as a power series in mole fraction (for the binary case):

 ```{math}
 :label: eqn-margules-model